DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-06-improving-the-course-summary-examples-guidance-page.md

 ## What we changed

-As we are no longer reducing the word count for the ‘Course summary’ section from 400 words to 200 words, so we updated the introduction.
+As we are no longer reducing the word count for the ‘Course summary’ section from 400 words to 200 words, we updated the introduction.

 We also: